LivGen/LMAT/Supplementary_Tools/README.md

 This script/module converts LMAT output in a BIOM* format that is used in the phyloseq R package.
 Phyloseq is an R package with nice graphical features to analyze microbial census data.

-Some examples of its applications can be found here:
+Some examples of the Phyloseq applications can be found here:

 [link_to_paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0061217)